intelligent-machine-learning/dlrover/docs/tutorial/unified/03-multi-role-training.md

 You can use DLRover to submit your own multi-role jobs by following the same patterns.

+> DLRover itself is not an algorithm framework, and therefore does not natively support any specific RL algorithm implementation.
+As a result, a complete RL computation requires users to leverage the fundamental capabilities provided by DLRover to implement the corresponding algorithm and ensure its execution.

 ### Directory Structure

 - `main.py`: The entrypoint to submit the multi-role job.